EMU-Compsci-Discord/CompsciBot/README.md

 <img src="imgs/running.webp" alt="running command line" width="100%"/>

-You will now see your bot in the ONLINE category, and if you call it with a `<prefix> ping` command it will respond.
+You will now see your bot in the ONLINE category, and if you call it with a `/ping` command it will respond.

 <img src="imgs/ping.webp" alt="ping response" width="100%"/>